dilippaudyal/Dilip/README.md

 ### Education

-- Bachelors of Science in Information Technology (Bsc.IT)
+- Bachelors of Science in Information Technology (Bsc.IT): 2015

 ### Volunteering